philamp/jellygrail/README.md

 ## Kodi Add-on

 <img alt="jg" width="200" src="kodi.png" />\
-A Kodi add-on is now provided to ease the Kodi Webdav/SQL configuration process and provide new functionnalities.
+A Kodi add-on is now provided to ease the Kodi Webdav/SQL configuration process and provide new functionalities.

 ### Add-on installation
 Before installing the add-on, please do the following: